“Achieving true sobriety goes beyond abstinence. It’s also about healing your soul, apologizing for damage you did others, and seeking forgiveness.”

 That was about three years ago.

-Today, I completely abstain from recreational drugs and alcohol, and my daily life is the better for it.
+Today, I completely abstain from recreational drugs and alcohol, and my daily life is better for it.
 I’ve reestablished relationships that I thought were lost.
 I’ve regained my mental and physical health.
 Overall, I live a life of stability and serenity.

 At least for today, I am living proof that recovery works.
 Maybe that’s because I’ve learned – and I continue to learn – how to stay out of my own way.